Anglican Church in Aotearoa, New Zealand and Polynesia: New Zealand

 The dioceses in New Zealand are led by a "senior bishop" (previously "Convening Bishop") elected from among the diocesan bishops of the tikanga.
 In the three-person primacy, that Senior Bishop is ex officio co-equal Primate and Archbishop for the whole province.
-The current Senior Bishop is Philip Richardson, Bishop of Waikato and Taranaki.
+Bishop of Wellington Justin Duckworth has held this role since 2024.

 Polynesia

 The Diocese of Polynesia, or the Tikanga Pasefika serves Anglicans in Fiji, Tonga, Samoa, and the Cook Islands.
 The diocese's first bishop was consecrated in 1908.
 The diocesan cathedral is Holy Trinity Cathedral in Suva, Fiji.
-In the province's three-person primacy, the diocesan Bishop of Polynesia is automatically Primate and Archbishop.
+In the province's three-person primacy, the diocesan Bishop of Polynesia is automatically Primate and Archbishop; Sione Uluʻilakepa has been the diocesan bishop since 2023.
 The Bishop of Polynesia has been supported by four suffragan bishops: Api Qiliho recently retired as Bishop in Vanua Levu and Taveuni; Gabriel Sharma is Bishop in Viti Levu West; ʻAka Vaka is Bishop in Tonga; former Archbishop Winston Halapua led the ministry to Polynesians in mainland New Zealand before he became diocesan bishop — his suffragan post has not been filled since; there are archdeacons of Suva and Ovalau, Samoa and American Samoa, and Tonga.